adobe/phased-testing/README.md

 This is the path in which the Phased Data is stored, and fetched.
 If not set, the path /phased_output/phased_tests/phaseData.properties will be used.

 #### PHASED.TESTS.OUTPUT.DIR
-By default Phased Test data is stored under the directory phased_output.
+By default, Phased Test data is stored under the directory phased_output.
 You can override this by setting this system property.
 If not set, the default directory phased_output will be used.

 #### PHASED.TESTS.RETRY.DISABLED
-By default we deactivate retry analyzer for the phased tests.
+By default, we deactivate retry analyzer for the phased tests.
 However if you really want to use your retry listener, we can stop the phase test listener from deactivating it.

 #### PHASED.TESTS.REPORT.BY.PHASE_GROUP
-By default we do not modify reports.
+By default, we do not modify reports.
 Each step in a scenario is reported as is.
 We have introduced a "Report By Phase Group" functionality, which is activated with this property.

 ### Executing a CONSUMER phase based on the PRODUCED Data
 Usually when your test code is in the repository of the product being tested, you will be having a delta in tests between two versions **N** & **N+1**.
 In such cases you will want to only execute the tests that exist in both versions.